GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 </figure>

 #### Fenitra Randrianarimanana
+_Kew Madagascar Conservation Centre and University of Antananarivo, Madagascar_

-I am a PhD student based at the University of Antananarivo and Royal Botanic Gardens Kew Madagascar and my role is to work on the taxonomy of grasses, especially the Poaceae species found in the malagasy grasslands.
+I am a PhD student working on the taxonomy of grasses, especially the Poaceae species found in the malagasy grasslands.
 My research interests involve studying every contribution of grasses and grasslands to human activities, from their origins to their uses in farming and weed management.
 <br>
 <br>
 <br>